mmoran0032/NMRpy/README.md

 Calculates the NMR frequency for a given isotope with a given charge state at a given energy.
 Designed for use at the Notre Dame Nuclear Structure Laboratory.
 Uses the [Atomic Mass Tables](http://ie.lbl.gov/toimass.html) by Audi, Wapstra, and Thibault (Nuc.
 Phys.
 A 729 (2003) 337-676).
-Supports both frequency-from- energy and energy-from-frequency calculations.
+Supports both frequency-from-energy and energy-from-frequency calculations.

 When calculating, the user inputs a combination of isotope, charge state, beam energy, and frequency for the desired output.
 Depending on the options selected,